eryhM/pokemon-neighborhoodmap/README.md

 # PokemonGO Neighborhood Map

 This project is part of Udacity's FEND (Front-End Nanodegree).
-It displays a map of my neighborhood to add several "Pokestops" and Pokemon markers to display my progress in Pokemon GO.
+It displays a map of my neighborhood and markers showing where I caught some Pokemons.

 ### How to run
 ---